njaglobal/SportsOS/docs/architecture/authorization.md

 # Authorization

+> Permission-based authorization derived from scoped memberships and
-> Permission-based authorization, not hard-coded role checks.
-See R15, R1,
+> assignments, not hard-coded role checks.
+See R15, R1, R25, R26,
-> `person-role-model.md`.
+> `person-role-model.md`, ADR-012.

 ## Permission-based, not role-based checks